-Learn to be responsible towards your family.
-Understand your role in it, and know what expectations the other members have from you.
+Learn to be responsible for your family dynamic.
+Understand your role in it, and know what expectations the other members have of you.
 Before trying to change the others in the family, make an effort to change yourself and turn proactive.

 4. Trust others:

 When you grow up in an environment where your parents don’t trust each other, it becomes difficult for you to trust others.
 You need to make an effort to build trust with your genuine friends and relatives.
 However, you don’t have to follow anyone blindly.
 Once you start believing people and strike a balance between blind trust and utter distrust, you’ll find peace.